Existence of a Phase Transition in Harmonic Activation and Transport: Introduction

-Dimers and trimers have a special status relative to other clusters in dimension $d \geq 3$ for two reasons. \begin{itemize} \item Unlike a cluster consisting of a single element, a constituent element of a dimer or trimer can be activated without the cluster necessarily being ``absorbed'' by another; and \item Unlike clusters comprised of four or more elements, the distribution of the time it takes for a dimer or trimer to return to a given orientation has an exponential tail. \end{itemize} Regarding the second of these reasons, in dimension $d \geq 5$, an activated element would likely escape to infinity in the absence of the conditioning in the transport component of the HAT dynamics \eqref{eq tps0}.
-Consequently, when clusters are well separated, the HAT dynamics favors a element activated at one cluster to be transported to the same cluster.
-As $d$ increases, this effect becomes more pronounced.
-It is this fact about dimension $d \geq 5$ which allows dimers and trimers to persist for long periods of time without being absorbed by another cluster, despite comprising few elements.
+Dimers and trimers have a special status in $d \geq 5$ dimensions because they are the only clusters that can ``persist'' over many steps, in a sense that we elaborate at the end of the section.
+This is counterintuitive because smaller clusters are at greater risk of losing all of their elements to other clusters.
+However, in $d \geq 3$ dimensions, an activated element would likely escape to infinity in the absence of the conditioning in the transport component of the HAT dynamics \eqref{eq tps0}.
+Consequently, when clusters are well separated, the HAT dynamics biases the activated element to be transported to the cluster at which it was activated.
+As $d$ increases, this effect becomes more pronounced, enabling dimers and trimers to persist over many steps despite comprising few elements.
+In contrast, clusters of four or more elements cannot persist---not because they lose their elements to other, distant clusters---but because they can split into dimers or trimers, which grow apart as they persist.

-Our discussion of the special status of dimers and trimers suggests that HAT configurations in dimension $d \geq 5$ with at least four elements may fragment until consisting exclusively of dimers and trimers, which then avoid one another indefinitely.
-The second of our main results shows that, remarkably, this is the fate of all HAT configurations.
+By viewing dimers and trimers at consecutive return times to a given orientation, we can model their individual motions as $d$-dimensional random walks (albeit not simple ones), which suggests that their separation grows at a rate of roughly $t^{1/2}$.
+These return times will be exponentially tight and so, because diameter increases at most linearly in time \eqref{amlg0}, the clusters' diameters should never exceed roughly $\log t$.
+These observations suggest that, after $t$ steps, the clusters should constitute a $(t^{1/2}, 1)$ DOT clustering of the HAT configuration.
+This is the heuristic behind our second main result.